 Mark Reid (TeamWalking) is a qualified Walking Group Leader (WGL), Hill & Moorland Leader (HML) and summer Mountain Leader (ML).
-Since 1997, he has walked over 29,000 miles of footpaths (as of January 2023) as part of his professional experience as a guidebook writer, newspaper and magazine columnist and, since 2007, outdoor walking leader.
-He has also guided over 18,000 people outdoors since 2007 (as of June 2024).
+Since 1997, he has walked over 30,000 miles of footpaths (as of March 2024) as part of his professional experience as a guidebook writer, newspaper and magazine columnist and, since 2007, outdoor walking leader.
+He has also guided over 19,000 people outdoors since 2007 (as of March 2025).
 His guided valley, hill and mountain walks are designed to be enjoyable, informative and a positive experience for all who take part.
 Safety is paramount, and whilst we cannot eliminate risk of injury or accident, all activities are carried out in a manner to reduce the risk of injury or accident as much as possible to both freelance leaders working on behalf of TeamWalking and participants, whilst balancing the risk of harm with the potential benefit of the chosen activity.

-TeamWalking website and Consent Forms state that: "Part of the attraction of valley, hill and mountain walking is the challenge of tackling different terrains, landscapes and weather conditions.
-Every effort is made to minimise potential hazards; however, the very nature of hill and mountain walking involves a certain level of unavoidable risk of accident and/or injury.
+TeamWalking website and Consent Forms state that: "Part of the attraction of valley, hill and mountain walking is the challenge of tackling different terrains, landscapes and weather conditions; indeed, risk is often an integral part of the activity.
+Every effort is made to minimise potential risks & hazards; however, the very nature of valley, hill and mountain walking involves a certain level of inherent and unavoidable risk of personal discomfort, accident, injury or death.
+The most common accident and/or injury in the outdoors include slips, trips and falls, as well as personal injury such as blisters, strained muscles, scratches & stings, sunburn, getting cold and varying degrees of personal discomfort due to weather/ground conditions (these are just examples and is not an exhaustive list).
+Of course, more serious accidents/injuries may occur due to the natural environment (steep, uneven, rocky, wet, slippery ground), personal health issues and extreme weather conditions.
 By taking part in this activity, you are aware of and accept these risks."